Writing Templates Are Powerful Tools That Give Students a Major Advantage in the Classroom and on High-stakes Exams.

 In many cases, the test expects students to begin their writing with a relevant lead-in or hook that provides essential background information for the audience.
 They also look for a strong conclusion that offers a clear sense of closure.
 Additionally, in argumentative writing, they want to see that students can effectively acknowledge and address counterclaims.

 Essentially, they’re looking for depth of thinking and clarity, and they want this to be demonstrated in about 45 to 60 minutes, which is a lot to accomplish for young people who are under pressure and still emerging as writers.
-It’s a stressful situation.
+It’s a stressful situation for them.
 To prepare them for the pressure, I provide my students with a well-practiced game plan to bring with them to the exam.
 The plan involves practicing with writing templates that they understand and have worked with many times.
 I want them to be comfortable at the outset and be able to start writing quickly without having to think too much about how they're going to organize their thoughts, so having such templates is vital.

 Going back for a second to the simple, three-component structure, I like to get my middle and high school students very comfortable with this basic template first, and we spend several weeks just knocking out simple paragraph after simple paragraph.
 After all, even in secondary school, students must master these fundamentals and build muscle memory around the components of claim, evidence, and analysis.